 The energy sector is also using AI and Deep Learning in the Energy industry to increase production.

-For instance, oil and gas corporations use Deep Learning in Energy industry algorithms to better site wells and boost production.
+For instance, AI in oil and gas industry use Deep Learning in Energy industry algorithms to better site wells and boost production.
 These businesses can decide where to drill for oil and gas more effectively by analyzing data obtained from seismic surveys and other sources.
-It will improve energy efficiency and result in a cleaner, a more effective energy system that will be simpler for energy providers to manage.
+AI in energy sector will improve energy efficiency and result in a cleaner, a more effective energy system that will be simpler for energy providers to manage.

 A sophisticated system like the electrical grid is open to hackers.
 By thwarting cyberattacks before they occur, AI and Deep Learning in the energy industry can increase the security of electricity infrastructures.